eth-brownie/brownie/docs/api-brownie.rst

             raise TypeError(f"Invalid type for comparison: '{b}' is not a valid address")
         TypeError: Invalid type for comparison: 'potato' is not a valid address

-.. py:class:: brownie.convert.HexString(value)
+.. py:class:: brownie.convert.HexString(value, type_)

-    String subclass for hexstring comparisons.
+    Bytes subclass for hexstring comparisons.
 Raises ``TypeError`` if compared to a non-hexstring.
 Evaluates ``True`` for hex strings with the same value but differing leading zeros or capitalization.

     All ``bytes`` values returned from a contract call or as part of an event log are given in this type.

     .. code-block:: python

-        >>> h = HexString('0x00abcd')
+        >>> h = HexString("0x00abcd", "bytes2")
         "0xabcd"
         >>> h == "0xabcd"
         True